MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 The objectives of this project are pretty clear:

 - Centralizing mourners in one platform.
-- Helping mourners comnpleting french administration.
+- Helping mourners complete French administration.
 - Allowing mourners to have information gathered on one website.

 ---